-- Buy during your Medicare Part B open enrollment.
-The best time to buy a Medicare supplement policy is during your Medicare open enrollment period because companies must sell you any plan they offer without looking at your past or present health conditions.
-Remember that certain situations may give you a guaranteed issue right to buy a policy.
+- Buy during your one-time supplement open enrollment period.
+The best time to buy a Medicare supplement policy is during your one-time, six-month Medicare supplement open enrollment period.
+That period begins when you enroll in Medicare Part B at age 65 or older.
+This six-month period is the only time companies must sell you any plan they offer without looking at your health history.

-- Consider other factors.
+- Consider other things.
 Price should not be your only consideration.
-You can learn a company´s complaint record and A.M.
-Best financial rating by calling TDI´s Consumer Help Line.
-Both can tell you a lot about the service you can expect from a company.
-Also ask family and friends if they have had any experiences with the companies you are considering.
+You can learn a company's complaint history by visiting the TDI website or by calling our Help Line at 800-252-3439.
+Also ask family and friends if they’ve had any experiences with the companies you’re considering.

 - Consider your needs.
-Although it is illegal to sell you more than one Medicare supplement policy, insurance companies may offer other policies with benefits that work differently than Medicare supplement coverage.
+Although it’s illegal to sell you more than one Medicare supplement policy, insurance companies may offer other policies with benefits that work differently than Medicare supplement coverage.
 These include cancer, specified disease, hospital indemnity, and long-term care policies.
 Any duplication of benefits must be disclosed in writing.
-In general, duplicate coverage is a waste of your money because you are paying twice for the same coverage.
+Duplicate coverage is usually a waste of your money because you’re paying twice for the same coverage.

 - Make sure the agent and company are licensed.
-You can verify company and agent licenses by calling TDI´s Consumer Help Line.
+You can verify company and agent licenses by calling our Help Line at 800-252-3439

 - Try to buy from an agent you know and trust.
 Ask friends or family for recommendations.

 - Ask questions and take notes when you talk to an agent.
 These could help you later if there is a dispute over what you were told about a policy.